SAP-archive/teched2020-DEV161/exercises/ex7/README.md

     > Tip: You can toggle maximize the view, in this case the terminal, by double-clicking its tab header.

-2. Change directory to the `productinventory` folder:
+2. Change directory to the `productsinventory` folder:
 <br><br>![](images/2020-10_BAS_Change_Directory_.jpg)<br><br>

     ```Shell/Bash